Back to blog

 Consistency is Key

-• Build a Routine: Link your supplement intake to daily habits.
-For example, take a capsule with each meal, or enjoy a lactation treat after nursing sessions.
-This helps ensure you don't forget.
+• Build a Routine: Link your supplement intake to daily habits, like meals or nursing sessions.

 Paired with Frequent Milk Removal